Charles R. Wolle

-Charles Robert Wolle (October 16, 1935 – December 6, 2022) was a United States district judge of the United States District Court for the Southern District of Iowa and a justice of the Iowa Supreme Court.
+Charles Robert Wolle (October 16, 1935 – December 6, 2022) was an American jurist who served as a justice of the Iowa Supreme Court from 1983 to 1987, and as a federal judge of the United States District Court for the Southern District of Iowa from 1987 until his death.

 Education

 Born in Sioux City, Iowa, Wolle received a Bachelor of Arts from Harvard College in 1959, and a Juris Doctor from the University of Iowa College of Law in 1961.
 His brother, William D. Wolle, served as the American ambassador to Bahrain, Oman, and the United Arab Emirates.

 Legal and state judicial career

 Wolle was in private practice in Sioux City from 1961 to 1980, practicing at Shull, Marshall, Mayne, Marks & Vizintos, where his mentor was future congressman Wiley Mayne.
 He practiced civil litigation and labor law.
 He also served as a Reserve Sergeant in the United States Army from 1961 to 1967.

 He was a judge of the Iowa District Court for the Third Judicial District, from 1981 to 1983, nominated by Robert D. Ray.
 He became a justice of the Iowa Supreme Court on March 11, 1983, serving until August 12, 1987.
 During that time, he chaired the committee that drafted the Iowa Rules of Evidence.
 He also became a member of the faculty of the National Judicial College in 1983.